German colonial empire: Acquisitions after 1890

+From 1911 until July 1914, the German and British governments had held negotiations about the possibility of annexing Portuguese Angola.
+In such a case most of the colony would fall into the hands of the Germans.
+Angola-Bund, founded in 1912, was the German organization promoting the takeover.

-Anticolonial Resistance (1897–1905)
+Anti-colonial resistance (1897–1905)

 The forcefulness with which the German colonial rulers imposed their claim to control led to ever more revolts by the indigenous population.
 The native population was forced into unequal treaties by the German colonial governments.
 This led to the local tribes and natives losing their influence and power and eventually forced some of them to become slave laborers.
 The result was several military and genocidal campaigns by the Germans against the natives.
 Both the colonial authorities and settlers were of the opinion that native Africans were to be a lower class, their land seized and handed over to settlers and companies, while the remaining population was to be put in reservations; the Germans planned to make a colony inhabited predominantly by whites: a "new African Germany".

 Since the Germans were materially and technologically superior but had only a minimal military presence, the indigenous peoples largely adopted guerrilla tactics.
 The German colonial forces reacted similarly to other cases of asymmetric warfare involving colonial powers: they waged war against the whole population.
 In a scorched earth strategy, they destroyed villages, prevented economic activity, and withheld any protection against wild animals.
 Through these actions, they forced the population to flee into inhospitable regions, where many starved to death.
 Through this conscious strategy, the Germans caused lasting changes to the whole landscape, making it uninhabitable for decades.

 The most significant of these actions against local populations were reprisals against the Chinese following the Boxer Rebellion in 1901–1902, the Herero and Nama genocide in 1904–1905, and the suppression of the Maji Maji Rebellion in 1905–1907.